jbakse/site_builder/content/text/index.md

 ## String Templates

 String templating is a basic but powerful tool for building text procedurally.
-If you have every completed a [Mad Lib](http://www.madlibs.com/) fill-in-the-blank story, you've worked with string templates.
+If you have ever completed a [Mad Lib](http://www.madlibs.com/) fill-in-the-blank story, you've worked with string templates.

 ::: .activity
 ## Make an Amendment!